dinutting/FSC-ThreatDetectionEngineering/README.md

 # FSC-ThreatDetectionEngineering
-A repository for Use Cases developed by students from Florida Southern College
+A repository for Use Cases developed by students from Florida Southern College.